 Health and safety protocols

-- Wear a mask or face covering in common areas and avoid touching your face.
+- Wear a mask and avoid touching your face.

 - Cover your cough or sneeze with your elbow or a tissue then throw that tissue in the trash.

 - Disinfect used surfaces and frequently touched objects.